globocom/database-as-a-service/README.md

 Introduction
 ============

-This is an implementation of a database as service api written in python + django.
-We will try to follow some hypermedia concepts throughout the api calls.
+This is an implementation of a database as a service api written in python + django.
+It will try to follow some hypermedia concepts throughout the api calls.

-Initially we will only support MongoDB.
+Initially it will only support MongoDB.

 Status
 =======